magpylib/magpylib/docs/_pages/0_documentation.rst

   # result -----------------------------------
   # Bc == Bv    ... up to some 1e-16

-Compare the computation speed by timing the classical versus the vectorized code using .e.g the ``time.perf_counter()`` function.
+  # Copare classic and vector computation times using e.g. time.perf_counter()

 More examples of vectorized code can be found in the :ref:`examples-vector` section.